the-road-to-learn-react/the-road-to-react/manuscript/react-modern/async-await.md

 };
 ~~~~~~~

 To use async/await, our function requires the `async` keyword.
 Once you start using the `await` keyword, everything reads like synchronous code.
-Actions after the `await` keyword are not executed until promise resolves, meaning the code will wait.
+Actions after the `await` keyword are not executed until the promise resolves, meaning the code will wait.

 {title="src/App.js",lang="javascript"}
 ~~~~~~~